A calculus for flow categories: A calculus of flow category moves

 The dual move equivalence follows similarly and is left to the reader. \end{proof}

 Some of the higher dimensional moduli spaces can indeed change.
 To see this, consider the following example.

 \begin{example} Let $\cC$ be the framed flow category which has objects $a,b,c,d$ with $|a|=|b|+1=|c|+2=|d|+3 = 3$.
 Let $\M(b,c)$ consist of a prime number $p>2$ of positively framed points (in fact, any odd number will work), and let $\M(a,c)$ and $\M(b,d)$ be $\eta$ with all other moduli spaces empty.
-The sequence of moves in the proof above is now given as
+As in the proof above we now get

 So we see that $\cC$ is move equivalent to the disjoint union of the Moore category $\Mo(\Z/p\Z)$ and what we will later call the Baues--Hennes flow category $\B(\varepsilon)$. \end{example}